dominique-mueller/my-open-source-setup/README.md

 <br>

-## GitHub Labels
+## GitHub: Labels

 In GitHub, we can assign labels to both issues and pull requests in order to signify their priority, category, or assign them with any other helpful information.
 This makes understanding and organizing open issues much easier, especially for bigger projects.
 This repository comes with a label preset, placed within the `github-labels.json` file.
 It includes labels for the type, the implementation state, and the issues state / issue resolution.

-TODO: Screenshot
+> See a live example on the [labels page of this repository](https://github.com/dominique-mueller/open-source-project-starter/labels).

+*TODO: Screenshot*

 ### How to use